-A No Action scenario will be intended to represent the most likely future expected in the absence of implementing any of the aquatic species habitat restoration or flood damage reduction actions.
-No Action will also serve as a basis to compare future conditions with and without the potential benefits and impacts of the proposed Strategy Combinations.
+A No Action Strategy will be intended to represent the most likely future expected in the absence of implementing any of the aquatic species habitat restoration or flood damage reduction actions.
+No Action will also serve as a basis to compare future conditions with and without the potential benefits and impacts of the potential flood damage reduction and aquatic species habitat restoration actions.
 Under No Action, existing activities, programs, and trends in the Chehalis Basin that are not currently funded by the Chehalis Basin Strategy would be assumed to continue.
 Climate change will be a major component in the predicted results of no action on a long-term Chehalis Basin Strategy.